-FEMA Flood Insurance Rate Maps Appeal Process
+FEMA Flood Insurance Rate Maps Update for O‘ahu

 Get a Discount on Flood Insurance Premiums

-The City participates in FEMA’s National Flood Insurance Program (NFIP) so residents are eligible to purchase flood insurance as financial protection against flood losses.
+Now is a good time to re-evaluate what financial protections you have in place for your home and business.The City participates in FEMA’s National Flood Insurance Program (NFIP) so residents are eligible to purchase flood insurance as financial protection against flood losses.
 In addition, the City voluntarily participates in FEMA’s NFIP Community Rating System program which provides a 10% discount on flood insurance premiums for NFIP policyholders on Oʻahu based on actions the City has taken to reduce flood risk.
+In addition to taking steps to make your property more flood resistant, talk to your insurance agent about your flood insurance options.
 If you need flood insurance and aren’t sure where to start, use the “Insure My Property“ button to view a list of NFIP providers or get an NFIP policy quote and learn more about protecting your home and belongings.

 FIRM Update Timeline